-This document has four chapters:
+This document has three chapters:

-Chapter 1 Provides introductory information and lists the books that this manual complements.
-Chapter 2 Discusses X Window System system administration topics for Tru64 UNIX systems.
-Chapter 3 Explains how to customize X environment resources and ${\tt keysyms}$ on Tru64 UNIX systems.
-Chapter 4 Discusses X server extensions that are part of the Tru64 UNIX X Window System environment as well as other programming topics that apply to Tru64 UNIX systems.
+Chapter 1 Discusses X Window System system administration topics for Tru64 UNIX systems.
+Chapter 2 Explains how to customize X environment resources and ${\tt keysyms}$ on Tru64 UNIX systems.
+Chapter 3 Discusses X server extensions that are part of the Tru64 UNIX X Window System environment as well as other programming topics that apply to Tru64 UNIX systems.